 Q: I think there is something wrong with my Explore1 firmware and drone.
 Can you help me diagnose the issue?

 A: Yes!
-You can connect your drone to the Internet via the USB to ethernet adaptor we provide to you in your travel kit.
+You can connect your drone to a wireless internet connection via the USB to ethernet adaptor we provide to you in your travel kit.
 After doing so, we can go online to view your drone and help you diagnose the issue.
-Contact us at firstname.lastname@example.org to schedule a time for this.
+Contact us at email@example.com to schedule a time for this.

 Q: Why does the Explore1 show photos captured in Flight1 but the SD card is blank after the flight?

 A: This can happen if the firmware of the Explore1 drone and Flight1 app are not completely updated.
 Before flying, always check that all parts of the HPP system are up to date.
 Additionally, the MicroSD card should always be in a FAT 32 format; if you think you need to reformat your MicroSD card, you can follow the instructions in our Support Center, “How to Format Your SD Card for Explore1”.

 Q: I did 3 flights with an SD card and it worked just fine.
 Then, I went to do my 4th flight and in Flight1 it said "Not enough storage available".
 I restarted the drone, took out the SD card, and reformatted the SD card.
 However, it still says "Not enough storage available."
 What can I do next?

 A: If you are using an Apple Mac, there is usually a hidden trash folder on removable storage.
 You'll want to plug the SD card back into your Mac and empty the trash.
 Please note that this process also removes your local trash, so BEFORE you go through this process, be sure there is nothing important is in your trash.